-In a normal individual vertebra is a site for hematopoiesis of the hematopoietic stem cells.
-Normal bone marrow has less than 5% plasma cells which secrete antibodies to protect the body.
+In a typical individual vertebra is a site for hematopoiesis of the hematopoietic stem cells.
+Normal bone marrow has less than 5% plasma cells that secrete antibodies to protect the body.

 The antibodies that are secreted by the plasma cells have a normal heavy and light chain.